beancount/ledger2beancount/README.md

 metadata to links.

-First, you can define a list of metadata tags in `link_tags` whose value should be converted to a beancount link instead of metadata.
+First, you can define a list of metadata tags in `link_tags` whose values should be converted to beancount links instead of metadata.
 For
 example:

     link_tags: